Lie When You Tell Me The Truth (Narcissistic Linguistic Programming)

 Of course, the victim usually does pick up on it subconsciously by noticing the lack of any signs of guilt, shame or even a physiological response when the narcissist is being deceptive and this tactic also explains how narcissists are able to do so without so much as a flinch.
 However, it should be noted that this is a behaviour which narcissists carry out naturally.
 It's not a conscious decision, it's pathological.
 This way of thinking could also be thought of as a form of karma - the narcissist has, technically, been open and honest and so no bad karma should come back to them.
 In this sense, it can also be seen as a way of alleviating any feelings of guilt or shame from their deceptive behaviour.

-Technically, it is also indeed a way of being honest because the narcissist knows that such sentences speak directly to the subconscious of the victim and therefore the victim will know intuitively that they are being deceptive but won't be able to prove it.
+Technically, it is also indeed a way of being honest because the narcissist knows that such sentences speak directly to the subconscious of the victim and therefore the victim will know intuitively that the narcissist is being deceptive but won't be able to prove it.

-This may also explain why so many victims feel conflicted about whether there is anything going or not - consciously they are being told one thing while subconsciously they are being told another which creates ambiguity.
+This may also explain why many victims feel so conflicted about whether there is anything going or not - consciously they are being told one thing while subconsciously they are being told another which then creates ambiguity.

 - eBook by this author: Reflections Of NPD